MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 This section walks you through a separate tutorial to extract values for use in configuring WLS.

-First, open the tutorial [Configure secure LDAP for an Azure Entra ID Domain Services managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps) in a separate browser window so you can look at the below variations as you run through the tutorial.
+First, open the tutorial [Configure secure LDAP for a Microsoft Entra Domain Services managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps) in a separate browser window so you can look at the below variations as you run through the tutorial.

 When you reach the section, [Export a certificate for client computers](/azure/active-directory-domain-services/tutorial-configure-ldaps#export-a-certificate-for-client-computers), take note of where you save the certificate file ending in *.cer*.
 We'll use the certificate as input to the WLS configuration.